matthias-pmr/random-additions/README.md

-# Random Additions' Plugin for a server
+# Random Additions Plugin for a server

 ## Tutorial

-Here is a tutorial on github we used to begin with the plugin : https://gist.github.com/briangershon/7a009cad2a1e11a7b785e8b8bf6ada1a
+Here is a tutorial on github we used to begin with the plugin : https://gist.github.com/kangarko/456d9cfce52dc971b93dbbd12a95f43c

 ## Setup